Bound (1996 film): Music

+The film score was written and conducted by Don Davis, who would later collaborate with the Wachowskis on The Matrix Trilogy.
+The film features the songs "I Never Loved a Man the Way I Love You" by Aretha Franklin, "Hallelujah I Love Her So" by Ray Charles, "She's a Lady" by Tom Jones, and "Hopeless Faith" by the riot grrl band The Hail Marys.

 Release

 Rating

 Bound was rated by the Motion Picture Association of America (MPAA) as R for "strong sexuality, violence and language."
 To achieve that rating, the directors had to cut part of the first sex scene between Corky and Violet.
 The MPAA were most concerned with the images of what Lana Wachowski called "hand-sex".
 It was rated R in Australia, R18 in New Zealand and 18 in the United Kingdom.
 In Canada it was rated as R in Manitoba and Ontario, 18 in Nova Scotia and 16+ in Quebec.

 Distribution

 The film premiered on August 31, 1996, at the Venice Film Festival and in September went on to play at the Toronto International Film Festival.
 It opened in U.S. theaters on October 4, 1996, distributed by Gramercy Pictures, showing in 261 theaters.
 It closed after three weeks.
 It opened in the United Kingdom on February 28, 1997.

+Reception

 Box office

 Bound grossed $3,802,260 in the United States and $3,209,057 from other territories, for a worldwide total of $7,011,317.
 In its opening weekend, showing at 261 theaters, it earned $900,902, which was 23.7% of its total gross.
 According to Box Office Mojo, it ranked at 161 for all films released in the United States in 1996, and at 74 for R-rated films released that year.
 As of July 2012, its all-time ranking for LGBT-related films is 59.